-A few months ago, I stopped in at the Finish Line in Chambersburg, Pennsylvania and purchased some t-shirts.
-While paying for the shirts, the person ringing up my purchase asked me if I would be interested in a free trial to Sports Illustrated.
-I thought about it, and I decided that I would.
+A few months ago, I stopped in at the Finish Line in Chambersburg, Pennsylvania and bought a couple of t-shirts.
+While I was paying, the person running the register asked if I would be interested in a free trial to Sports Illustrated.
+I thought about it and decided that I would.
 I figured that when the free trial ran out, I could just cancel it.

-My wife noticed over this past weekend that someone had charged $49.99 to my Visa Check card.
-It was a company called TWX Sports.
+My wife noticed this past weekend that $49.99 had been charged to my Visa Check card by TWX Sports.
 I had never heard of them before.
 I did a quick Google search and I learned that it is none other than Time-Warner.

 Time-Warner publishes Sports Illustrated.
-My free trial wasn’t so free.
+My free trial wasn’t so free after all.

 I never received a statement from them, nor did I know how long my “free” trial subscription to Sports Illustrated lasted.
-The best that I can figure is that they got hold of my Visa Check card information from Finish Line when I was buying the shirts.
-I only know that I never gave any of my financial information to Time-Warner, nor did I give it to Finish Line for the purpose of signing my up for a free trial subscription to Sports Illustrated.
+The best that I can figure is that they got hold of my Visa Check card information from Finish Line.
+I never gave any of my financial information to Time-Warner, nor did I give it to Finish Line for the purpose of signing up for a free trial subscription to Sports Illustrated.

-I provided my Visa Check card to them to buy some shirts.
+I provided my Visa Check card to them to buy some t-shirts.

 I called my bank and I’m disputing both charges.
 I’m feeling optimistic things will work out in my favor.
-No matter what happens, I wont be agreeing to any more “free” subscriptions.
+No matter what happens, I will not be agreeing to any more “free” subscriptions.

 UPDATE: All the charges were reversed by my bank.
 I recommend that anyone scammed by Finish Line into paying for a “free” magazine subscription report the incident to their bank or their credit card company and start a chargeback.
 Maybe if enough people do that, the credit card companies will finally do something about this scam.